Siddhanth261/LucidCare/README.md

 ## 🚀 **Overview**

-> Medical bills and reports are scary.
-LucidCare makes them simple.
+> Medical bills and reports are scary. **LucidCare makes them simple.**
 > It explains your report warmly, understands your emotions, finds billing errors, drafts your dispute letter, and even practices a realistic phone call with you—using natural, consistent AI voices.

-Our AI system can:
+LucidCare can:

-* **Analyze your medical bill**
+* **Analyze your medical bill** for errors
-* **Explain your medical report** in simple human language
+* **Explain your medical report** in clear human language
-* **Read your facial expression** and adjust tone based on your emotion
+* **Read your facial expression** and adjust tone based on emotion
-* **Detect coding mistakes** (unbundling, upcoding, unnecessary tests, etc.)
+* **Detect coding mistakes** (upcoding, unbundling, duplicates, etc.)
-* **Draft a dispute/appeal letter** using real billing standards
+* **Draft a professional dispute letter**
-* **Simulate a realistic phone call** with a billing department using **consistent AI voices**
+* **Simulate a realistic phone call** with a billing department
-* **Coach you** on how to dispute charges with confidence
+* **Coach you** on what to say so you feel confident and prepared

-LucidCare brings clarity to a system most people feel scared of.
+LucidCare brings clarity to a system most people are afraid of.

 ---

 ## 🧠 **Why We Built This**

-Most people don’t understand medical reports—they’re full of complex terms.
+Most people don’t understand medical reports—they’re full of complex terminology.
-Most people also feel **anxious and powerless** when they see a surprise bill.
+Most people also feel **anxious, confused, or powerless** when they receive a medical bill.

-We wanted to fix that.

 We built LucidCare to:

-* Make medical information easy to understand
+* Make medical information **easy to understand**
-* Detect unfair or incorrect billing
+* Detect unfair or incorrect charges
-* Help patients confidently dispute charges
+* Help patients dispute bills confidently
-* Provide emotional support using real-time sentiment detection
+* Offer emotional support using **real-time sentiment detection**
-* Make healthcare communication feel human again
+* Make healthcare communication feel **human and compassionate**

-Healthcare shouldn’t be a puzzle.
+Healthcare shouldn’t feel like a puzzle.
 LucidCare makes it clear.

 ---

-## **Key Features**
+## ✨ **Key Features**

 ### ✔️ **1.
 Medical Report Explainer**

 Upload your report →
-AI explains every section in simple language.
+LucidCare breaks down every section using simple, friendly language.

+Features:

-* Uses **Gemini** for detailed summaries
+* Uses **Gemini** for high-quality summarization
-* Detects sentiment (sad, anxious, confused)
+* Detects user emotion (sad, anxious, confused)
-* Changes tone and explanation style based on your emotion
-* Speaks aloud using dynamic voice styles
+* Adjusts tone dynamically
+* Supports natural voice-based explanations

 ---

 ### ✔️ **2.
 Smart Bill Analyzer**

-The AI scans your medical bill and identifies:
+LucidCare scans your medical bill and identifies:

 * Upcoding
 * Unbundling
-* Duplicates
+* Duplicate charges
-* Clerical errors
+* Clerical mistakes
-* Medically unnecessary tests
+* Medically unnecessary services
 * High-impact financial errors

-Outputs clean structured JSON with all findings.
+Outputs clean, structured JSON with everything the user needs to know.

 ---

 ### ✔️ **3.
 Automatic Appeal Letter Generator**

-With one click, LucidCare writes:
+With a single click, LucidCare generates:

-* A professional dispute letter
+* A professional dispute/appeal letter
-* With correct formatting
-* Using your provider info, account number, codes, and issues
+* Correct provider + account info
+* Detected billing problems
-* In a firm but polite tone
+* A firm but respectful tone

-You can edit or send it via email.
+Users can edit or send it directly.

 ---

 ### ✔️ **4.
-AI Phone-Call Practice (Roleplay)**
+AI Phone-Call Practice (Roleplay Simulator)**

-This is the star feature.
-LucidCare generates a full back-and-forth phone call:
+One of LucidCare’s most powerful features.

-* AI billing agent speaks in a **consistent male voice**
+* A consistent, natural **billing agent voice**
-* AI patient voice responds in a different consistent voice
+* A separate consistent **patient voice**
-* No lag, fully automated
+* Fully automated conversation
-* Helps you practice disputing your bill
+* Users practice disputing charges in a no-stress environment
-* Each side speaks realistically

-This helps users gain confidence before calling their real provider.
+* Realistic call flow, back-and-forth dialogue

+This turns a dreaded phone call into an empowering learning experience.

 ---

 ### ✔️ **5.
-Stable TTS Voices (FishAudio)**
+Stable Voice Experience (FishAudio)**

-We use **FishAudio speech-1.5** with **fixed voice IDs**:
+Powered by **FishAudio speech-1.5** with **fixed voice IDs**:

-* Billing Agent Voice → permanent
+* Billing Agent Voice → stable
-* Patient Voice → permanent
+* Patient Voice → stable
-* Report Explainer → dynamic emotional voice
+* Report Explainer → emotional adaptive voice

-This ensures the call sounds realistic and polished.
+Every interaction feels polished and consistent.

 ---